-Meal-kit company Blue Apron slashes IPO valuation expectations
+Meal-kit maker Blue Apron goes public, demand underwhelms as Amazon looms

 "With Amazon as their potential main competitor, this may make that long-term profit target more difficult than before the (Whole Foods) merger," said Eric Kim, co-founder and managing partner of venture capital firm Goodwater Capital.

-Among the meal kit delivery companies that were hoping to follow Blue Apron was Sun Basket, which Reuters reported earlier this year had hired banks to prepare for an IPO.
+A meal-kit delivery company hoping to follow Blue Apron was Sun Basket, which Reuters reported earlier this year had hired banks to prepare for an IPO.

-Green Chef and Home Chef are two other meal kit companies reviewing options, including a sale or fundraise, Reuters has reported.
+Green Chef and Home Chef are two other meal-kit companies reviewing options, including a sale or raising funds, Reuters has reported.

-The challenge of balancing marketing and operational costs with affordable pricing has already claimed victims in the food delivery industry.
-Food delivery startup Maple announced it was shutting down earlier this year, while SpoonRocket made a similar announcement last year.
+The challenge of balancing marketing and operational costs with affordable pricing has already claimed victims in the industry.
+Startup Maple said it was shutting down earlier this year, while SpoonRocket made a similar announcement last year.

 Shares in the broader consumer sector have shown signs of weakness in the past month.
 The S&P index of consumer discretionary companies .SPLRCD rose 13 percent over the first five months of 2017, but is down about 2.5 percent since its peak on June 2.

-Online sales represented only $12 billion, or 2.2 percent, of the U.S. restaurant market in 2016, but are expected to grow about 22.6 percent annually between 2017 and 2020, Blue Apron has said, citing a Euromonitor study it commissioned.
+Online sales represented only $12 billion, or 2.2 percent, of the U.S. restaurant market in 2016, but are expected to grow about 22.6 percent annually from 2017 to 2020, Blue Apron has said, citing a Euromonitor study it commissioned.

-During an IPO road show that launched last week, the company sought to convince investors it was well positioned to benefit from consumers' growing interest in cooking and where their food comes from.
+During an IPO road show last week, Blue Apron sought to convince investors it was well positioned to benefit from growing consumer interest in cooking and where their food comes from.
+Following the negative investor feedback, Blue Apron slashed its pricing estimate.

-Following the negative investor feedback, Blue Apron said on Wednesday it expected its IPO to be priced between $10 and $11 per share, compared to its previous $15 to $17 range.

-That would cut Blue Apron's valuation from about 2.4 times estimated 2017 revenue to 1.6 times, according to Goodwater Capital.
-While that would represent a discount to e-commerce companies who on average command 3.1 times 2017 revenue, it would still mark a premium to grocery players, which trade at roughly 0.7 times 2017 revenue, Goodwater said.
+The IPO puts Blue Apron's valuation at roughly 1.6 times the revenue, according to Goodwater Capital.
+While that would represent a discount to e-commerce companies which on average command 3.1 times 2017 revenue, it would still mark a premium to grocery players, which trade at roughly 0.7 times 2017 revenue, Goodwater said.

 Bessemer Venture Partners, Stripes Group and Fidelity are among Blue Apron's investors.

-The IPO was scheduled to price later on Wednesday, and Blue Apron shares were expected to begin trading on the New York Stock Exchange on Thursday under the symbol APRN.
+Blue Apron shares are expected to begin trading on the New York Stock Exchange on Thursday under the symbol APRN.

 Goldman Sachs, Morgan Stanley, Citigroup and Barclays are among the underwriters to the IPO.

-(Reporting by Lauren Hirsch and Angela Moon in New York; Additional reporting By Aparajita Saxena in Bengaluru; Editing by Saumyadeb Chakrabarty and Meredith Mazzilli)
+Reporting by Lauren Hirsch and Angela Moon in New York; Additional reporting By Aparajita Saxena in Bengaluru; Editing by Meredith Mazzilli and Richard Chang